darryncampbell/DataWedge-MultiBarcode-Sample/README.md

 - Very early: [AimType Continuous Read](https://techdocs.zebra.com/datawedge/5-0/guide/decoders/#readerparams) allowing multiple barcodes to be scanned with a single trigger pull.
 - v5.0: [SimulScan Input plugin](https://techdocs.zebra.com/datawedge/6-3/guide/input/simulscan/) introduced that supported capturing multiple barcodes.
 - v6.7: [Multibarcode support first introduced](https://techdocs.zebra.com/datawedge/6-7/guide/input/barcode/#multibarcodedecoding) as a property of the barcode plugin, _but you needed to specify the exact number of barcodes being scanned_.
 - v7.3: A new [Instant Reporting](https://techdocs.zebra.com/datawedge/7-3/guide/input/barcode/#multibarcodedecoding) parameter was added to send each unique barcode _immediately_ as it is scanned.
-It was not longer necessary to specify the exact number of barcodes being scanned.
+It was no longer necessary to specify the exact number of barcodes being scanned.
 - v7.6: A new [Report Decoded Barcodes](https://techdocs.zebra.com/datawedge/7-6/guide/input/barcode/#multibarcodeparams) parameter was added so you did not have to specify the exact number of barcodes being scanned but you only receive the scanned barcodes at the end of the scan session (i.e. not _immediately_)
 - v8.0: [NextGen SimulScan](https://techdocs.zebra.com/datawedge/8-0/guide/input/barcode/#nextgensimulscanconfiguration) was introduced to replace the SimulScan Input plugin, which was deprecated.
 NextGen SimulScan is an amalgamation of the multibarcode features introduced in DataWedge v6.7, v7.3 and v7.6.